aarhusstadsarkiv/misc-tools/README.md

 Use `pyinstaller` as follows:

 - Compile in your virtual environment via `poetry`.
-- On Windows, remember to use the "windowed" option with `-w`.
+- On Windows, remember to use the windowed option with `-w`.
+    * When debugging on Windows, leave out the windowed option and run the resulting `.exe` file in `PowerShell`.
 - To compile to one file, use the `-F` option.
 - In summary:
     ```